Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Modern customs of this holiday involve public celebrations where early morning festivals are held to watch the designated groundhog emerging from its burrow.
+Modern customs on Groundhog Day involve public celebrations where early morning festivals are held to watch the designated groundhog emerging from its burrow.

 Groundhog Day was officially adopted in the U.S. in 1887 when an enterprising editor of a local paper in Punxsutawney, Pennsylvania, began promoting the town’s groundhog as the official “Groundhog Day meteorologist.”
 Today, the largest Groundhog Day celebration is still held in Punxsutawney, Pennsylvania, with the groundhog named "Punxsutawney Phil."